What is a Personal Reference?

 If possible, do not select someone who you’ve only had limited or casual interaction with.
 You need your reference to be able to provide a specific and genuine testimonial to your character.
 After all, the employer intends to get a comprehensive understanding of your personality and ability to succeed on the job.
 If your reference’s response is vague, overly general, or brief, this goal will not be met.

 In some cases, you may not have a personal reference outside of your family or spouse, in which case you could ask a co-worker who knows you on a personal level.
-Keep in mind that when an employer explicitly requests a character or personal reference, they may be more interested in hearing about your interpersonal skills rather than your specific achievements in a professional setting.
+Keep in mind that when an employer explicitly requests a personal reference, they may be more interested in hearing about your interpersonal skills, reputation, and personal characteristics than your specific achievements in a professional setting.

 For example, an employer would rather hear, “Jim has a strong set of interpersonal skills that made him a great asset to our sales team.
 He is an excellent listener, a strong but empathetic negotiator, and always ‘shows up,’ both mentally and physically.”
 Rather than just, “Jim was always the top salesman at our company.”

 2. Provide guidelines for your personal reference.
 You should be sure that they have enough information as well as the time and interest to provide a strong endorsement for your candidacy for the job.
 It’s a good idea to forward them an updated resume and the job posting, especially if you haven’t talked in a long while, to make sure that they can speak to the specific skills that the job requires.